Search the site

 Whilst we consider our risk to modern-day slavery to be low, our supply chain is many and varied.
 We have considered each of our key business areas and determined that there are three key areas where we should focus this year’s modern-day slavery initiatives;

-• Our Office managers continue to review and attest to their division’s supply chain and take necessary steps to mitigate any exposure to the risk of modern-day slavery.
+• Oversight: Office managers will continue to review and attest to their division's supply chain, proactively taking necessary steps to mitigate any exposure to the risk of modern-day slavery.

 David Trafford, CEO, CRU International Limited.